 - 1-1/2 cups pecan halves

 - Preheat oven to 325 degrees.
-Line a cookie sheet with aluminum foil and lightly grease.
+Line a cookie sheet with aluminum foil and spray lightly with cooking spray .

 - Using a hand-held electric mixer, beat one egg white until stiff peaks form.